kragen/derctuo/veskeno-outline.md

   displacement.
 If you want a 16-bit jump, you can push it on the stack and RS.

-> That's it, 28 instructions, 300 bytes of machine code to implement them.
+> That’s it, 28 instructions, 300 bytes of machine code to implement them.
 And I thought the 6502 was already reasonable on code density, so this was apparently quite a win.

-It's notable to me that his only ALU operations here are ADD, SUB, CPR, INR, and DCR; there are no bitwise operations, not even a shift-right.
-I'm guessing that SET was followed by a 16-bit immediate to load into R#, though that isn't mentioned in my notes.
+It’s notable to me that his only ALU operations here are ADD, SUB, CPR, INR, and DCR; there are no bitwise operations, not even a shift-right.
+I’m guessing that SET was followed by a 16-bit immediate to load into R#, though that isn’t mentioned in my notes.

-This is about the right level of complexity for Veskeno, although I'd go 32-bit and trade some of the condition codes and branching options for some bitwise operations.
+This is about the right level of complexity for Veskeno, although I’d go 32-bit and trade some of the condition codes and branching options for some bitwise operations.

-Darius Bacon suggested that one of the reasons XIS was so slow was that it didn't have a distinguished accumulator, so every binary operation had to index an array three times: once to read each input and once to write the output.
+Darius Bacon suggested that one of the reasons XIS was so slow was that it didn’t have a distinguished accumulator, so every binary operation had to index an array three times: once to read each input and once to write the output.
 (It also had to extract the relevant fields from the instruction word.)
 As with stack machines, a